Chapter 17: Shenandoah II: Leadership and Survival

 noticeable "fly in the ointment"?
 Maybe.
 Yet, ours was only one

-battalion of many, and no matter how good we were becoming, every
+Battalion of many, and no matter how good we were becoming, every

 American unit operated the same way.
 We would take ground and relinquish